Greenhouse Construction in Kenya

 - A greenhouse makes it easy for you to control insect and animal infestation

-Decide whether you need to buy or build a greenhouse
+Decide whether you need to buy or build a greenhouse in kenya

-When you set your mind to do greenhouse farming, you need to consider if building or buying a structure is the right way to go.
+When you set your mind to do greenhouse farming, you need to consider if a building or buying a structure is the right way to go.
 But first, you need to consider where you wish to place your greenhouse to establish if you have adequate space to grow the crop that you want.

 You also need to consider the material to use in the construction; particularly, the foundation.
 Moreover, you need to asses if the soil in the space that you have has good drainage or whether you need to come up with a water recycling system.
 That notwithstanding, you need to know if the area where you would like to set up your greenhouse has adequate water and if there is electrical connectivity within the area.